kruschk/slider-finder/README.md

 # slider-finder
-A tool to help find the ideal setting for any option that can be adjusted to a numerical value within a specified range.
+This tool can help find the ideal setting for any option that can be adjusted to a numerical value within a specified range.